OpenEvalProject/evals/manuscripts/elife-22086/v2/manuscript.md

 ## Results

-## Structure determination
+### Structure determination

-We affinity purified 90S from yeast using Noc4 fused to a C-terminal tandem affinity purification (TAP) tag as bait (
+We affinity purified 90S from yeast using Noc4 fused to a C-terminal tandem affinity purification (TAP) tag as bait (Grandi et al., 2002; Zhang et al., 2016b).
+The purified Noc4-TAP sample contains a large number of proteins (Figure 1—figure supplement 1A).
+We first constructed a density map for the Noc4-TAP particle at approximately 25 Å by using negative stain EM and with the mature 40S structure as the initial model (Figure 1—figure supplement 1B–E).
+Then, we analyzed its structure with cryo-EM and obtained a density map with a resolution range of 6–20 Å and an overall resolution of 8.7 Å by the gold standard Fourier shell correlation (FSC) = 0.143 criterion (Figure 1A and D, Figure 1—figure supplement 2).
+RNA duplexes, protein α-helices and WD β-propeller structures were readily recognized in the density.
+However, the densities at the top and some peripheral regions are weak, probably due to the heterogeneity of Noc4-TAP particles that contain both unprocessed and processed pre-rRNAs (Zhang et al., 2016b).
+We next attempted to improve the sample homogeneity by genetic approach.
+The RNA helicases Dhr1 and Mtr4 function after the A0 cleavage of pre-rRNA (de la Cruz et al., 1998; Colley et al., 2000; Sardana et al., 2015).
+To stall ribosome maturation at certain stages, Dhr1 or Mtr4 was depleted and 90S was purified using Enp1-TAP as bait.
+Although Enp1 is present in both 90S and pre-40S particles (Schafer et al., 2003), the Enp1-TAP samples purified after Dhr1 or Mtr4 depletion contained mainly 90S particles, suggesting that 90S failed to develop into pre-40S.
+The two samples were subsequently analyzed by cryo-EM.
+Three density maps were constructed from the ΔDhr1 sample with resolution ranges of 6–20 Å and 7.8 to 9.5 Å overall resolution (Figure 1B and D, Figure 1—figure supplement 3).
+One map (state 1) is highly similar to but more complete than the Noc4-TAP map and the other two maps reveal different states of 90S and will be discussed elsewhere.
+The ΔMtr4 sample yielded a density map of a resolution range of 4–20 Å and an overall resolution of 4.5 Å that is also highly similar with the Noc4-TAP map (Figure 1C and D, Figure 1—figure supplement 4).
+Some bulky side chains of proteins are visible at the core region of the ΔMtr4 map (Figure 1—figure supplement 5).
+The three maps were essentially superimposable other than differences in resolution and local occupancy (Figure 1—figure supplement 6A–B).
+The initial Noc4-TAP map, the more complete ΔDhr1 map and the high-resolution ΔMtr4 map allowed us to build a more complete and accurate model.

 ![Figure 1.](https://cdn.elifesciences.org/articles/22086/elife-22086-fig1-v2.jpg)

 **Figure 1.:** (A–C) Local resolution cryo-EM maps of 90S derived from the Noc4-TAP (A), ΔDhr1 (state 1) (B) and ΔMtr4 (C) samples.
 The maps in A and B are colored with the same scale.
 Each map is shown in front and back views.
 (D) Gold-standard FSC curves for three constructions.
 (E–F) Northern blot analysis of RNA in purified pre-ribosomes.
 The GAL::dhr1/Enp1-TAP and GAL::mtr4/Enp1-TAP strains were grown in YPG (Gal) and shifted to YPD (Glu) for 14 hr to deplete the helicases.
 Pre-ribosomes were immunoprecipitated from equal OD260 units of cell lysates and extracted for RNA.
 RNA was resolved in 1.2% agarose-formaldehyde gels or 8% polyacrylamide-8M urea gels (PAGE) and hybridized to 32P-labeled probes indicated.
 The wild-type cells have a much lower yield of pre-ribosomes as compared to the helicase-depleted cells.
 Two experiments are shown in E and F. The 35S and 33S RNAs were not efficiently transferred to membranes in F. Asterisk indicates a degradation product of the 5'-A0 fragment.
-The volume ratios of 5'-A0 fragment to U3 are calculated.DOI: http://dx.doi.org/10.7554/eLife.22086.002
+The volume ratios of 5'-A0 fragment to U3 are calculated.

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/22086/elife-22086-fig1-figsupp1-v2.jpg)

 **Figure 1—figure supplement 1.:** (A) SDS-PAGE of the ΔMtr4/E﻿﻿np1-TAP, ΔDhr1/Enp1-TAP and Noc4-TAP samples.
 The first sample was stained by Coomassie-blue and the latter two were silver-stained.
 (B) Electron micrograph of negative stain Noc4-TAP particles.
 Bar = 50 nm.
 (C) Representative reference-free 2D class averages of negative stain Noc4-TAP particles.
 Bar = 50 nm.
 (D) Refined EM density map of negative stain Noc4-TAP particles.
 (E) The 40S ribosome structure was used as the initial model for 3D classification.
-The initial model is shown in the original orientation relative to the 90S map in D. Note that the 5' domain and the central domain have similar positions in the two maps.DOI: http://dx.doi.org/10.7554/eLife.22086.003
+The initial model is shown in the original orientation relative to the 90S map in D. Note that the 5' domain and the central domain have similar positions in the two maps.

 ![Figure 1—figure supplement 2.](https://cdn.elifesciences.org/articles/22086/elife-22086-fig1-figsupp2-v2.jpg)

 **Figure 1—figure supplement 2.:** (A) Representative reference-free 2D class averages of Noc4-TAP particles.
 Bar = 50 nm.
 (B) Electron micrograph of Noc4-TAP particles.
 Bar = 50 nm.
-(C) Flowchart of 3D classification and refinement of Noc4-TAP particles.DOI: http://dx.doi.org/10.7554/eLife.22086.004
+(C) Flowchart of 3D classification and refinement of Noc4-TAP particles.

 ![Figure 1—figure supplement 3.](https://cdn.elifesciences.org/articles/22086/elife-22086-fig1-figsupp3-v2.jpg)

 **Figure 1—figure supplement 3.:** (A) Representative reference-free 2D class averages of ΔDhr1 90S particles.
 Bar = 50 nm.
 (B) Electron micrograph of ΔDhr1 90S particles.
 Bar = 50 nm.
-(C) Flowchart of 3D classification and refinement of ΔDhr1 90S particles.DOI: http://dx.doi.org/10.7554/eLife.22086.005
+(C) Flowchart of 3D classification and refinement of ΔDhr1 90S particles.

 ![Figure 1—figure supplement 4.](https://cdn.elifesciences.org/articles/22086/elife-22086-fig1-figsupp4-v2.jpg)

 **Figure 1—figure supplement 4.:** (A) Representative reference-free 2D class averages of ΔMtr4 90S particles.
 Bar = 50 nm.
 (B) Electron micrograph of ΔMtr4 90S particles.
 Bar = 50 nm.
-(C) Flowchart of 3D classification and refinement of ΔMtr4 90S particles.DOI: http://dx.doi.org/10.7554/eLife.22086.006
+(C) Flowchart of 3D classification and refinement of ΔMtr4 90S particles.

 ![Figure 1—figure supplement 5.](https://cdn.elifesciences.org/articles/22086/elife-22086-fig1-figsupp5-v2.jpg)

 **Figure 1—figure supplement 5.:** (A) Unmodeled densities near Utp21 and Utp1.
 (B) The 5' ETS and U3 RNA.
 (C) An unmodeled density between H3 and Nop1.
 (D) Imp3 and Mpp10 located at the interior of the structure.
 (E) The 3' basal subdomain.
 (F) Utp30 and helix 41.
 (G) The unassigned protein Unk2.
 (H) The unassigned protein Unk1.
 (I) Utp20.
 (J) The 5' apical subdomain, Enp2 and bulky unassigned densities adjacent to Enp2.
 (K) The central domain and Krr1.
 (L) Utp22, Rrp7 and the TRP domain of Rrp5.
 (M) The 3' beak subdomain.
 (N) The D site RNA, Pno1 and the UTPB complex.
-The ΔMtr4 cryo-EM density map is displayed in A-G and the ΔDhr1 cryo-EM density map (state 1) is displayed in H–N.DOI: http://dx.doi.org/10.7554/eLife.22086.007
+The ΔMtr4 cryo-EM density map is displayed in A-G and the ΔDhr1 cryo-EM density map (state 1) is displayed in H–N.

 ![Figure 1—figure supplement 6.](https://cdn.elifesciences.org/articles/22086/elife-22086-fig1-figsupp6-v2.jpg)

 **Figure 1—figure supplement 6.:** (A) Alignment of the ΔDhr1 (grey) and Noc4-TAP (purple) 90S maps.
 Four orthogonal views are displayed.
 (B) Alignment of the ΔDhr1 (grey) and ΔMtr4 90S (orange) maps.
 (C) Alignment of the ΔDhr1 (grey) and Ct 90S (blue) maps.
-The densities missing in the Ct 90S map are labeled.DOI: http://dx.doi.org/10.7554/eLife.22086.008
+The densities missing in the Ct 90S map are labeled.

 ![Figure 1—figure supplement 7.](https://cdn.elifesciences.org/articles/22086/elife-22086-fig1-figsupp7-v2.jpg)

 **Figure 1—figure supplement 7.:** The 35S pre-rRNA is cleaved sequentially at the A0, A1 and A2 sites to generate the 20S and 27SA2 pre-rRNAs.
 Alternatively, initial cleavage at site A3 yields a 23S pre-rRNA, which is then processed at the A0, A1 and A2 sites.
 The 20S pre-rRNA maturates into 18S rRNA after D site cleavage.
 Noc4 and Enp1 associate with 90S during its co-transcriptional assembly.
-Dhr1 and Mtr4 likely associate after the A0 site is cleaved.DOI: http://dx.doi.org/10.7554/eLife.22086.009
+Dhr1 and Mtr4 likely associate after the A0 site is cleaved.

 The ΔMtr4 90S sample was also analyzed by chemical crosslinking and mass spectrometry (CXMS) (Yang et al., 2012).
 A total of 595 crosslinks, including 340 intermolecular and 255 intramolecular, provided rich structural information about 90S and greatly assisted the assignment of cryo-EM maps (Supplementary file 2).